rdmurphy/scrape-la-county-election-results-2024/README.md

 A repo that runs a GitHub Action to retrieve and store the L.A.
 County's 2024 election results feeds from [lavote.gov](https://results.lavote.gov).

+See this data put to use in [an Observable notebook](https://observablehq.com/@rdmurphy/l-a-county-2024-primary-election-results-trends)!

 ## What's here

 ### March 5 Primary